 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

 All women have the right to wear whatever they wish.
 I do not subscribe to the belief that women of a certain age shouldn't wear certain styles.
-In fact, in 2023 I think such a mentality is incredibly dated.
+In fact, these days I think such a mentality is incredibly dated.
 Fashion is fluid, and true style comes from dressing for yourself not for the approval of others.
 As grown-ass women, we have earned the right to wear what brings us comfort and joy.

 Comfort goes beyond whether an item binds or restricts.
 It's clothing that allows you to be your most confident, true self.
 For some, that may be a wide-leg ponte trouser with a pull-on waistband.
 For others, it may be high-waisted leather jeans that fit like a second skin.
 Comfort is personal, unique, and deserved.